Nuseirat refugee camp: Gaza war

 The Nuseirat refugee camp has been bombed repeatedly since the start of the Gaza war.
 On 18 October 2023 the Grand Nuseirat Mosque was bombed and destroyed by Israeli airstrikes, subsequently the attacks continued causing more than a hundred victims.

 On 8 June 2024, the IDF and Yamam rescued four Israeli hostages held by Hamas in Nuseirat, including Noa Argamani, during a rescue operation.
-An IDF spokesperson stated that the hostages were guarded by armed terrorists and concealed among Gazan civilians.
+An IDF spokesperson claimed that the hostages were guarded by armed militants and concealed among Gazan civilians.
 The Gaza Health Ministry reported that at least 274 Palestinians were killed and 698 wounded in the Israeli airstrikes on the refugee camp, causing international outrage and the attack deemed a massacre.
 The operation took place in two sites in Nuseirat, where the hostages were kept, a school and a marketplace.

 The IDF killed at least 10 civilians and injured at least 16 in a missile strike on a water distribution point on July 13, 2025.
 Six of the dead and seven of the wounded were children.
-The Israeli military stated the missile missed its intended target dozens of meters because of a "technical error".
+The Israeli military stated the missile missed its intended target by dozens of meters because of a "technical error".